1updesign/epf-shim/README.md

 ## Getting Started

+### Your backend

-By default, epf assumes that the backend is a REST api.
+By default, epf assumes that the backend is a REST api which sticks to pretty much the same conventions as ember-data's RESTAdapter needs.
+There are a few differences however:

+* EPF sets a `client_id` in the JSON for every model and expects this to be echoed back by the server.
+It uses this to keep it's internal idmap up to date.
+* Related keys still need to use _id and _ids (this is different from ember-data 1.0 beta 2)

 ### Defining Models